SOLAS-TTRPG/SOLAS/README.md

 - Reduces your speed by 3 tiles

 # Spells
-A character can only memorize a certain number of spells at a time, this being your **mind**.
+A character can only memorize a certain number of spells at a time, this being your **Mind** score.
 The ones you have memorized can be swapped during rests, but if you don't have a spell prepared, you cannot use it.
 Keep in mind that spells cost **focus** to use: a spell that requires more focus than your maximum simply cannot be memorized.

 Each spell costs 1 stamina to cast, as well as its associated focus cost, regardless of the damage dealt.
 If you don't have enough focus OR stamina, you cannot use it.
 Some spells require concentration, meaning that if your heart is reduced, or you cast another spell, the spell ends.
 You can use at most one spell per turn.